Best Office Coffee Makers at a Glance

 ROI on Quality Coffee

 Let's talk numbers.
-If upgrading your office coffee setup costs $500 but prevents just one valuable employee from making daily coffee runs (saving 20 minutes per day), you've recouped your investment in productivity gains within months.
+Investing in the best office coffee makers might cost $500 upfront, but if it prevents just one valuable employee from making daily coffee runs (saving 20 minutes per day), you've recouped your investment in productivity gains within months.

 The Morale Factor